 Hearing aids and hearing tests for children are provided through the Program for Amplification for Children of Texas (PACT).
 You can call PACT at 800-252-8033.

 Extra benefits offered to Texas Children's Health Plan members

 What extra benefits does a member of Texas Children's Health Plan get?
-How can I get these benefits for me or my child?
+How do I get these benefits?
+How can I get these benefits for my child?